A good question always deserves a good answer

 Yes.
 As long as you are a guest staying on the campsite your child is welcome to attend the site-run clubs.
 Activities are similar to those in the Eurocamp-run clubs.

 Some children’s couriers on selected sites may offer this, however it is not a service they are obliged to offer.
 If the couriers do offer this service there will be an hourly rate payable direct to the courier.
 Please check when on site.

 Accommodation Queries | Reveal all answers

 We have something for everyone, from the budget-conscious to the top of the range, and from the camping enthusiasts to the home-comfort seekers.
 Our range starts with the Classic Tent and the Safari Tent, then on to holiday homes – Classic, Esprit, Espace and Vista.
-We also offer Bungalows, Mountain Lodges and (new for 2014) tree houses and lake houses.
+We also offer Bungalows, Mountain Lodges and tree houses.
 Some mobile homes come with decking or air conditioning, please check when booking.
 Please note that some parcs have a restriction on the number of people per pitch – check when booking.
 There may be occasions when you book accommodation that could sleep 8 people, but parc restrictions only allow 6.
 Please take this into consideration when booking by checking the parc pages, if you plan to add people to your party after confirming your reservation.

 The travel cots we supply will fit in the second or third bedroom in all of the following mobile homes: 2 bedroom Aspect, Classic and Vista; 3 bedroom Aspect, Classic, Espace, and Vista.
 In accommodation where this is not possible the living area will have to be used.
 Please see ‘Cots’ under Useful Holiday Information for more details.